RBrynsvold/Capstone/replication_instructions.md

                 python fit_gensim_lda.py

-   You will be prompted for the following information:

-      * The identifier string for the corpus and dictionary from which to build the model
+   You will be prompted for the identifier string for the corpus and dictionary from which to build the model
-           __This string must match the string given in step 5!__
+           _**This string must match the string given in step 5!**_
-      * Number of topics to use for model fitting
-           _Suggested number of topics for initial model fitting run: 50_
-      * Number of cores on your machine
-           If greater than 1, the model will be run multithreaded

    Depending on the details of your vm, this step will take at least a few hours.

 8. Inspect the results of your fitted model inside a jupyter notebook!

-   * Repeat the tunneling steps listed in step 5
-   * Open the 'load_inspect_model.ipynb' notebook
+   * In your jupyter directory window (tunneling from step 5), open the 'load_inspect_model.ipynb' notebook
    * Execute the cells in order and do your own investigation of the results!